“From Where to Eternity” Review

 There is definitely some spooky shit going on in “From Where to Eternity,” a ghostly episode of The Sopranos that focuses on death and the afterlife.
-Everything is handled with David Chase’s typical flair for shrugged-off cynicism, so don’t expect to actually be frightened, but there are a few ambiguous, supernatural happenings that resonate strongly throughout the hour.
+Everything is handled with David Chase’s typical flair for shrugged-off cynicism, so don’t expect to actually be frightened, but there are several ambiguous, supernatural happenings that resonate strongly throughout the hour.

-Tony, Carmela, Paulie and all the rest of the Family are constantly in and out of the hospital, the late-night phone calls and uneasy shoulder-pats-on-the-back relaying all the stress and worry that comes with such a situation.
+Tony, Carmela, Paulie and the rest of the Family are constantly in and out of the hospital, the late-night phone calls and uneasy shoulder-pats-on-the-back relaying all the stress and worry that comes with such a situation.

 If anything, though, deep down, these characters could ultimately shrug off such a tragedy.
 Of course, Adriana would be devastated, but people like Tony, Carmela, Big Pussy and Paulie would easily be able to move on.